-Microsoft CEO expects Windows Phone volumes "to really ramp quickly," says heavy advertising is plannedAlex Wagner - Deputy Managing Editor, News Desk
+Microsoft CEO expects Windows Phone volumes "to really ramp quickly," says heavy advertising is plannedAlex Wagner - Editorial Director of News and Content

 Microsoft held its big launch event for Windows Phone 8 last week, giving us a rundown on the new version of its mobile platform and the first devices that'll be powered by it.
 And while the company is aware that Windows Phone is small in comparison to the likes of Android and iOS, it's hoping for its piece of the market to grow swiftly.
 Speaking at a Windows 8 event in Israel, Microsoft CEO Steve Ballmer admitted that Windows Phone is "still relatively small," but that he expects volumes of the platform "to really ramp quickly."